Slideshow image

 "I would agree that main take away from your blog and perhaps your sermon is that our primary calling is to obey God.
 Jesus implied that our calling is to love God.
 When asked Jesus said that the most important law was the Shema.
 That is "Hear O Israel the Lord our God the Lord is one.
 Love the Lord your with all your heart and with all your soul and with all your mind and with all your strength.
 The second is this Love your neighbor as your self."
 This love is for me the real essence of the triune god.
 We must enter into relationship with our God.
 Everything flows from this.
 We are challenged no to obey God but to draw everything from God in a relationship of love.
 It is then and only then that we really than the strength to love people,

-Steve Filyk Steve Filyk over 5 years ago
+Steve Filyk Steve Filyk about 6 years ago

 Thanks for the comment Dave.
 When Jesus summarizes the 613 commandments of the law he notes that a love of/devotion to God is the top priority and then adds the second priority to love our neighbours.
 I agree with you that the sequence is important: that our love for each other flows out of our love for God.
 And yet for too many Christians our primary calling is simply to love each other.
 In this ways the Christian faith is reduced to Christian ethics.
 But Christian ethics are only possible when God is kept at the centre!